SemMTM/pinterest-clone/README.md

 #### Implementation

 1. Backend (Django View)
-    - The `PostList` class-based view fetches posts ordered by creation date
+    - The `PostList` class-based view fetches posts ordered by creation date (in future releases image would be shown based on a users previous post interactions to show them the most relevant images)
     - Implements pagination to retrieve 10 posts per request
     - Supports HTMX-based dynamic loading, ensuring that new posts are loaded efficiently
 2. Frontend (HTML & CSS)